 Again, this is a deceptively simple prioritization strategy.
-While in most cases it’s almost impossible to differentiate between a B1 task and an A3 one, by giving each task multiple layers of prioritization, you get clarity on what’s truly important to you.
+While in most cases it’s almost impossible to differentiate between a B1 task and an A3 one, by giving each task multiple layers of prioritization their true importance suddenly becomes much clearer.

-5. Set the tone of the day by “Eating the frog” (i.e. Do your most important work first)
+5. Set a productive tone for the day by “Eating the frog” (i.e. Do your most important work first)

 Once you’ve prioritized your most important work (in whatever method you choose), it’s time to actually choose how to attack the day.

 How you start the day sets the tone for the rest of it.
 And often, getting a large, hairy, yet important task out of the way first thing gives you momentum, inspiration, and energy to keep moving.